Joline990/Joline990.github.io/src/content/blog/post-3.md

 - 💻 Development & Computer science
     - Creating textures and landscapes for video games and films that look extremely realistic
     - Jpeg compression → wasn’t a big hit
-    - Used in AI: image processing, speech recognition and machine learning.<br><br>
+    - Used in AI: image processing, speech recognition and machine learning.
+- 🧮 And, of course, Mathematics!<br><br>

 I already found some inspirational projects and will now break them down by sense.
 | Fractal project | 👂sound | 👀visual |👏touch |